gzaniolo/iouring_docker/instrs.md

 Some stuff is not working, but I figured it would be better to get a preliminary version out so you can at least get programming io uring.

+Most notably,
+- restarting the container never works
+- for some reason running without pgbouncer stopped working

 ## Actual instrs

 ### Create docker